Breastfeeding Myths In Africa Exposed And Debunked

-Myth 4: Sexual Intercourse contaminates breast milk and leads to baby’s death.
+Myth 4: Sexual intercourse contaminates breast milk and leads to the baby’s death.

 Experts have dismissed this claim as untrue as there is no evidence to support it.
 It has however been proven that exclusive breastfeeding can act as a natural contraceptive, especially in the early days after birth.
 It is up to you to decide when to begin having intercourse after giving birth, but breastfeeding can help stop another pregnancy, even as it shrinks your uterus back to size.

 It is believed that colostrum is part of the afterbirth waste, like the placenta.
 And that it is bad for the baby’s health because it is yellow.
 In actual fact, colostrum is the healthiest, most nutritious part of breast milk.
 It is the yellowish fluid that comes out of the breasts in the first days after delivery.

 Myth 6: A woman is bewitched if she doesn’t immediately begin to lactate after delivery.

 Several factors can affect engorgement and lactation, resulting in delayed release of breast milk.
 Also, some women don’t even lactate at all!
 Women who deliver their babies by Caesarean Section find that their milk doesn’t immediately come in.
 It will take one or two days for them to begin lactating.
 It certainly doesn’t require the conjuring of spirits to help a woman begin to lactate.

 Myth 7: A woman must not breastfeed while she is angry or in a bad mood.